Ansh-Kataria/Pong-/README.md

 # Pong-
 Pong Game
 A simple game built with python.
+I used Tkinter for GUI.